-The overall goal of most Family Offices remains to creating risk-adjusted growth to preserve or increase family wealth.
-Achieving this overriding goal is becoming increasingly challenging.
+Most family offices' overall goal remains to create risk-adjusted growth to preserve or increase family wealth.
+Achieving this goal is becoming increasingly challenging.
 If one looks at the various studies that are available, wealthy families need to accept heightened complexity.

-Modern Family Offices represent a blend of tradition and innovation, adapting to the evolving financial landscape and family dynamics.
-40% to 50% of Family Offices have been established since 2006 and with a significant rise in their numbers in locations like the US, UK, Germany, Switzerland and Singapore they have become vital players in global investments, including venture capital and increasingly impact investing.
+Modern family offices blend tradition and innovation, adapting to the evolving financial landscape and family dynamics.
+Many family offices have been established since 2006.
+With a significant rise in their numbers in locations like the US, UK, Germany, Switzerland and Singapore, they have become vital players in global investments, including venture capital and increasingly impact investing.